 Programs in the School of Music & Theater are accredited by the National Association of Schools of Music and National Association of Schools of Theater.
 Graduates have gained admission to both university graduate programs and professional training programs; they have become teachers and university professors; and they have pursued a range of related professions in the arts, education, business, administration, law, social services, and non-profit management.

-Area Coordinator: J. Schiff
+Program Coordinator: J. Schiff

 In addition to meeting the general University degree requirements, music majors seeking the B.A. or B.S. in Musicology/Ethnomusicology must complete the following courses:

 |Mus 374U||World Music: Africa and the Middle East||

 |Mus 375U||World Music: Asia||

 | ||Upper-division music electives to be chosen by student in consultation with an advisor||

 Mus 114 - Mus 116: (concurrent enrollment with Mus 111, Mus 112, Mus 113 required)

 Mus 214 - Mus 216: (concurrent enrollment with Mus 211, Mus 212, Mus 213 required)